Luguentz Dort’s injury history

 Aug 12, 2020Knee

-Major Injuries sustained by Luguentz Dort in the NBA
+Major injuries sustained by Luguentz Dort in the NBA

-Concussion Protocol (Mar 2021)
+Concussion protocol (Mar 2021)

 Thus, Dort began the Return-to-Participation Protocol, which is required under the NBA's Concussion Policy.
 This procedure consists of a number of actions intended to guarantee that an athlete is symptom-free prior to returning to basketball-related activities.
 There is no set schedule for finishing the procedure because every player and injury is different.
-He made a comeback on April 10, in a game against the Philadelphia 76ers, as per Basketball Reference.
+He made a comeback on April 10 in a game against the Philadelphia 76ers, as per Basketball Reference.

-Shoulder Injury (Feb 2022)
+Shoulder injury (Feb 2022)

 The Oklahoma City Thunder declared on March 8, 2022, that Dort would miss the rest of the season due to surgery to repair a torn labrum in his left shoulder, as per CBS Sports.
 He sustained the shoulder injury on February 12, 2022, in an Oklahoma City Thunder vs. Chicago Bulls game.
-He was then expected to fully recover in time for the 2022–23 season to begin, which he did, even though he missed the rest of the 2021–22 season.
+He was expected to fully recover in time for the 2022–23 season to begin, which he did, even though he missed the rest of the 2021–22 season.

-Hamstring Injury (Jan 2023)
+Hamstring injury (Jan 2023)

 Dort suffered a hamstring injury on January 25, 2023, during the Oklahoma City Thunder vs. Atlanta Hawks game.
 After missing six games in a row, he made his comeback on February 10 against the Portland Blazers, according to Basketball Reference.